collinhover/kaiopua/plans/README.md

     * Point and shoot again to deselect an object.
     * All objects selected get scaled at the same rate.
     * Uses energy based on amount of objects scaled.
+*   The ability takes the form of a bottle of sunshine that shoots beams of light.

 ####Setting
 The game takes place on a moon sized worm-like creature named Kaiopua, which begins as a newborn or seedling.
 Kaiopua is a giant white worm, split into a face with two eyes, a mouth, and a small farmer's shack (like a horn), and a stubby tail at the back.
 Between the face and tail are the individual levels of the game in the form of rings, containing all the puzzles and majority of the gameplay.
 The player may be gated or hindered from accessing some rings at any time during the game, and it may be that only 1 ring shows up at a time.
 The head serves three purposes: (a) it is the starting point of the game, (b) it may speak to the player to provide story or hints, and (c) it is the where a player may feed combinable objects that have been found while exploring.